-Because Visual Studio supports multiple platform toolsets, you can target operating systems and runtime libraries that are not supported by the default toolset.
-For example, by switching the platform toolset, you can use the C++11, C++14, and C++17 language enhancements supported by the Visual C++ compiler in Visual Studio to create apps that target Windows XP and Windows Server 2003.
+Visual Studio supports multiple platform toolsets.
+That means it's possible to target operating systems and runtime libraries that aren't supported by the default toolset.
+For example, by switching the platform toolset, you can use the Visual Studio 2017 C++ compiler to create apps that target Windows XP and Windows Server 2003.
 You can also use older platform toolsets to maintain binary-compatible legacy code and still take advantage of the latest features of the Visual Studio IDE.

 Install the Windows XP platform toolset

-To get the platform toolset and components to target Windows XP and Windows Server 2003 in Visual Studio 2017, run the Visual Studio Installer.
-When you initially install Visual Studio or when you choose Modify to modify an existing installation, make sure that the Desktop development with C++ workload is selected.
+To get the Visual Studio 2017 platform toolset and components to target Windows XP and Windows Server 2003, run the Visual Studio Installer.
+When you initially install Visual Studio or when you modify an existing installation, make sure the Desktop development with C++ workload is selected.
 In the list of optional components for this workload, choose Windows XP support for C++, and then choose Install or Modify.

 Windows XP targeting experience

-The Windows XP platform toolset that's included in Visual Studio is a version of the Windows 7 SDK, but it uses the current C++ compiler.
+The Windows XP platform toolset that's included in Visual Studio is a version of the Windows 7 SDK, but it uses the Visual Studio 2017 C++ compiler.
 It also configures project properties to appropriate default values, for example, the specification of a compatible linker for down-level targeting.
-Only Windows desktop apps that are created by using a Windows XP platform toolset run on Windows XP and Windows Server 2003, but those apps can also run on more recent Windows operating systems.
+Only Windows desktop apps created by using a Windows XP platform toolset can run on Windows XP and Windows Server 2003.
+Those apps can also run on more recent Windows operating systems.